-Nokia Android phones (2017): Everything we know so far
+Nokia Android phones (2017): All we know so far

 Ah, the 3310...

-The next big chance is Mobile World Congress, a similar tradeshow that’s focused on mobile technology.
+But there's at least one more handset to come, and the next big chance is Mobile World Congress, a similar tradeshow that’s focused on mobile technology.
 That kicks off in Barcelona on February 27, and is sure to be a hotbed of smartphone launches.
 There’s no reason why a new Nokia smartphone couldn’t debut at the show.
+HMD is said to be working on a number of handsets, so we could see a phone that won't be restricted to China launch in February.

 Alternatively, the new Nokia phones could get their own dedicated launch event, bypassing trade shows altogether.

-Note: (Update: 9 January 2016): HMD has launched its first Nokia-branded handset.
-Unfortunately, it won't be available outside of China, at least for the time being.
-But there's more to come.
-Read on to find out more.